-E. The ownership entity should have the capacity and competencies to effectively carry out its duties, be held accountable to the relevant representative bodies.
-It should and have clearly defined relationships with relevant public bodies.
+E. The ownership entity should have the capacity and competencies to effectively carry out its duties and, be held accountable to the relevant representative bodies.
+It should and have clearly defined relationships with relevant public bodies, including the state supreme audit institutions.